Fern (Jue Lei)

 Meridians: Typically Stomach, Lungs, Wounds

-Key TCM Actions & Medicinal Uses: Soothes Stomach, Expels Worms: upset stomach due to worms, expels worms.
-Heals Wounds: used on boils, wounds and skin bites.
+Medicinal Uses: Upset stomach due to worms, expels worms, used on boils, wounds and skin bites.

-Parts Most Frequently Used: Fiddle Heads are edible, Roots
+Parts Most Frequently Used: Fiddle Heads are edible, Root

 Caution: Not all ferns are edible; most still need more study, so use with caution.